|Nutritional Guidelines (per serving)|

 In a separate small bowl, combine the melted butter, margarine or olive oil with the breadcrumbs, optional three tablespoons of Parmesan cheese and Italian seasonings and sprinkle evenly on top of millet in baking dish.

 Cover and bake in the oven for 15 minutes.
-Remove cover (carefully!), increase heat to 425, and heat for another 8-10 minutes.
+Remove cover, increase heat to 425 F, and heat for another 8 to 10 minutes.

-To reduce the fat, I've also made this recipe using nutritional yeast and soy milk instead of regular milk, and it's still equally delicious and also dairy-free (though not vegan because of the egg).
+To reduce the fat, use nutritional yeast and soy milk instead of regular milk, and it's still equally delicious and also dairy-free (though not vegan because of the egg).